hllorens/otip/README.md

 	  NOTE: if you do not want to use that path intall TreeTagger in any path and tune program-data/config.properties file

+5) Obtain models:

+- Option A (easy): Copying the models from http://cognitionis.com/TIPSem.zip.
+They are located in the folders "program-data/CRF++" and "program-data/SVM".

+- Option B (difficult): Training your own models using a TimeML annotated corpus e.g., TimeBank or the TempEval-3 trainset.

-5) OPTIONAL (only needed for es-ES): See es.cfg file of Freeling
+6) OPTIONAL (only needed for es-ES): See es.cfg file of Freeling

  # DictionaryFile=$FREELINGSHARE/es/maco.db # uncomment this line